bj-rn/VL.Stride.Text3d/README.md

 The library itself is released under [MIT license](https://github.com/bj-rn/VL.Stride.Text3d/blob/master/LICENSE).

+## Using the library
+In order to use this library with VL you have to install the nuget that is available via nuget.org.
+For information on how to use nugets with VL, see [Managing Nugets](https://thegraybook.vvvv.org/reference/libraries/dependencies.html#manage-nugets) in the VL documentation.
+As described there you go to the commandline and then type:

+    nuget install VL.Stride.Text3d

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net